solana-foundation/developer-content/docs/core/transactions.md

 1. The length of the array, encoded as [compact-u16](https://github.com/solana-labs/solana/blob/master/sdk/program/src/short_vec.rs).
-2. The individual items of the array, listed sequentially after the length.
+2. The individual items of the array are listed sequentially after the length.

 ![Compact array format](/assets/docs/core/transactions/compact_array_format.png)